 As discussed, there are many types of non-relational databases, each having their own advantages and disadvantages.

-Modern NoSQL databases have been designed for the cloud, making them naturally good for horizontal scaling where a lot of smaller servers can be spun up to handle increased load.
+Modern NoSQL databases have been designed for the cloud, making them naturally good for horizontal scaling, where many smaller servers can be spun up to handle increased load.

 Why might you prefer a non-relational database over a relational database?